Stephen W. Hwang: Early life and education

 Hwang was born and raised in Los Angeles to parents who immigrated from China.
-As senior at Rolling Hills High School, Hwang was among 43 California high school senior finalists in the 1980 Presidential Scholars Program.
+As a senior at Rolling Hills High School, Hwang was among 43 California high school senior finalists in the 1980 Presidential Scholars Program.
 Having been raised in a privileged area, Hwang stated that he had never witnessed homelessness until he moved to Boston for his undergraduate degree at Harvard University.
 He graduated magna cum laude from Harvard in 1984 and subsequently enrolled at Johns Hopkins School of Medicine.
-While completing his medical degree, he met his future wife Angela Cheung and they decided to move to Toronto, Ontario for their residency to be closer to Cheung's parents.
+While completing his medical degree, he met his future wife, Angela Cheung, and they decided to move to Toronto, Ontario for their residency to be closer to Cheung's parents.
 Following their residency, in which Hwang was named chief resident, they returned to Boston.
 While Cheung pursued her doctoral degree in health policy at Harvard, Hwang joined the non-profit organization "Health Care for the Homeless" to assist people living on the streets and in emergency shelters.